Enterprise-CMCS/managed-care-review/docs/technical-design/howto-run-cypress-against-review-app.md

        ```
   - Cypress users password
     - You will have to add `TEST_USERS_PASS` environment variable into your `envrc.local`.
 This is the single password used for all test users in the review app.
-    - You can retrieve the password from GitHub secrets.
+    - You can retrieve the password from 1password for `Review App State User` or `Review App CMS User` both passwords are the same..
     <br><br>example:
         ```text
-        export TEST_USERS_PASS=getMeFromGitHubSecrets
+        export TEST_USERS_PASS=getMeFrom1password
        ```

   - Run `direnv allow` in the project root to update environments variables.